-4. The "beneficiaries" are the people and/or organizations who will receive your assets after you die.
+4. The “beneficiaries” are the people and/or organizations that will receive your assets after you die.

 A corporate trustee is a bank or trust company that specializes in managing trusts.
 Some people select a corporate trustee to act as trustee or successor trustee for them, especially if they don’t have the time, ability or desire to manage their own trusts.